frictionlessdata/tableschema-java/docs/creating-schemas.md

 Schema schema = Schema.infer(fileList, StandardCharsets.UTF_8);
 ```

-If the CSV files have different headers, the `Schema.infer()` call will throw an Exception.
+If the CSV files have different headers, the `Schema.infer()` call will throw an Exception because there
+is no common schema that can be inferred from the files.

-In case you want to infer a schema and then use the data, it can be helpful to not use the static `Schema.infer()`
+In case you want to infer a schema from a file and then use the data, it can be helpful to not use the static `Schema.infer()`
 method, but first create a `Table` instance and then infer the schema from it.

 ```java